PAGE NO. 28

 Q.4.
 Briefly trace the process of German unification.

-Ans. (i) The middle class Germans united in 1848, to create a nation-state out of the numerous German states.
-But the initiative was repressed by the combined forces of the Monarchy and big landlords of Prussia.
+(a) The Frankfurt Parliament, which was convented in 1848, was the first major step taken towards the unification of German states.
+But this liberal initiative of nation building was repressed by the combined forces of the Monarchy and big landlords of Prussia.
 From then onwards, Prussia took over the initiative to unite Germany.

 Q.5.
 What changes did Napoleon introduce to make the administrative system more efficient in the territories ruled by him?